 But what exactly is stock photography?
 Let’s find out…

-Stock photos are generic photos of people, places and things that are licensed for commercial use and are available to anyone who wants to use them.
-The images often personalise a client’s brand, business or specific projects.
-Some sites include other visual material such as video clips, audio, vectors, illustrations and editorial content, which often comes with a price.
+Stock photos are generic photos of people, places, and things that are licensed for commercial use and are available to anyone who wants to use them.
+The images often personalize a client’s brand, business, or specific projects.
+Some sites include other visual material such as video clips, audio, vectors, illustrations, and editorial content, which often comes with a price.
 In short, awesome multimedia material to enrich your online course!

 This article lists 10 websites where you can find and download free images of all sorts that are not strictly corporate-related.
 These may include from office-space images to cat photos, or any other creative and inspiring content that can be used to enhance the on-site learning experience and improve the appearance of your school, provided that it’s relevant to your subject.

-So here’s a list of 10 site-resources that may come handy:
+So here’s a list of 10 site-resources that may come in handy:

 Offering courses for developers?
 How about a nice dual screen photo from Unsplash?

-Pixabay has over 1.2 million images, vectors, illustrations and videos that you can browse and download for free.
-It has an editor’s Choice section and photographers’ profile collection that you can check out differentiating them in most active, popular and newcomers.
-The content is released under Creative Commons CC0 which makes them safe to use and allows downloads without asking for permission or giving credits to the artist.
+Pixabay has over 1.2 million images, vectors, illustrations, and videos that you can browse and download for free.
+It has an editor’s Choice section and photographers’ profile collection that you can check out differentiating them from most active, popular, and newcomers.
+The content is released under Creative Commons CC0 which makes it safe to use and allows downloads without asking for permission or giving credits to the artist.

 A free stock photo provider that is worth checking out is Burst.
 Supported by Shopify, it offers a great deal of visually-appealing images you can use for any occasion.
 While it has a relatively smaller collection compared to others on this list, you can search for any category you want through ‘all photos’ and popular collections.
 Burst also offers some useful tips and business ideas that you can take inspiration from.